 If you select this option, WyzAnt will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

-Bachelor of Arts (English)
+Bachelor of Arts (English and Education)

 Success in school builds confidence and self-esteem.
 I work through positive re-enforcement, with no negative feedback.
 I want each student to feel valuable and capable of learning.
 Whether your child wants to be a nurse, fireman, doctor, dog trainer, truck driver, I want to show how learning is important to his or her future.
 I have brought students from failing to honor role, and I would be glad to help your child.

 My Bachelor's degree was earned at Florida International University, one of the most competitive universities in Florida.
 I graduated in 2006, with honors from multiple academic organizations and Magna Cum Laude standing.

 Reading and math are essential skills!
 I use many hands-on learning pieces and I customize curriculum for each student.
 It will look different from what he/she has seen all day at school so it is fresh and interesting.
 I use the Common Core Standards as my guide to bring your child to grade level performance.
 One-on-one learning is very effective and gives the student the opportunity and freedom to ask questions he/she might not feel comfortable asking in the classroom in front of other students.
 If requested, I will also work with more than one child at a time on the same subject if they are on similar levels.

 Since 2007, I have been paid to tutor math and reading intervention, K-8, by the State of Ohio.
 In 2012, I went private and independent with my students so I could stay with students as long as they needed help, allowing me to customize my plans and bring each student to higher levels.
 I am also qualified by my education to teach middle school and high school English, and I am a long-term substitute teacher in those upper grades.
 Both of these positions require state and federal background checks and mine are current and available for your review.